Hiplok D1000 Review: The Original Angle Grinder Beater

 So you need to think carefully about how you’re going to carry it while you’re riding around on your bike.

-Hiplok D1000 carry pouch on hip
+Hiplok DR000 carry pouch open on hip

 Hiplok D1000 carry pouch on bike